 Below is an excerpt from Stealing All Transmissions: A Secret History of the Clash by Randal Doane.

 With her Pentax camera in hand, Pennie Smith stepped onto the left wing of the stage of the Palladium, just behind the curtain, and waited for The Clash to return for their encore.
 It was September 21, 1979, the second of a two-night stint for The Clash in New York City.
 WNEW-FM, the album-oriented rock station that had recently found felicity in punk and new wave, supplied a live simulcast for the tri-state region.
 On the opposite stage wing, Richard Neer, the on-air host, gushed: “If you’ve never seen The Clash it’s an experience, I’ll tell you that.
 I was out front for a bit and it’s so loud.
 I’m used to loud music but it is loud to the point of real distortion, and the people are just totally enveloped in the music. . . .
-They’re dancing ...
+They’re dancing, they’re jumping up and down and they are just totally into it!”
+Back onstage, The Clash offered the audience a respite from ...

 Recently, former Black Flag frontman, solo artist and writer Henry Rollins shared his top 10 underground songs of all time with Esquire magazine.
 So what does that have to do with Cleveland's rock history?
 Turns out, a lot.